What Are Client Hints and Are They Worth Implementing

 What Are Client Hints?

-Client hints were introduced by Google for Chrome, and other browsers have adapted them since the HTTP specification was released.
+Client hints were introduced by Google for Chrome, and other browsers have adopted (or in the process of adopting) them since the HTTP specification was released.
 Client hints allow for proactive content negotiation by letting user agents determine how images and other resources get displayed on individual devices.
 They act as a sort of liaison between the client and the server to put together the best page layout possible.

 Why Use Client Hints?